Session 1: Introduction to MV & Odisha [AMENDED DEC 2021]

 Now show Geography resource 1.1 Intro Powerpoint as follows, to recap the key points of Miriam’s Story and to introduce the focus of your Geographical enquiry.
 Discuss as appropriate.

-- Slide 1 Introduce the theme, Different Backgrounds, Common Ground.
+- Slide 1 Introduce the theme: Different Backgrounds, Common Ground.
+What do students think this could be referring to?

 - Slide 2 Introduce module content (find out about Miriam Hyman and the state of Odisha in India; create a fact file about Odisha’s people, culture, physical features, natural resources and economic activities; explore Odisha’s conflicts of interest over land and natural resources; relate your geographical enquiry of Odisha to other situations, including your own location and life; explore ways to resolve conflict).
 Discuss the phrases in bold to ensure understanding.